Credit card insurance is an often overlooked and undervalued benefit that comes standard with most premium credit cards.

 So we decided to give cards an insurance score out of 5.
 Included in this score is how many types of insurance they offer and how the insurance amounts compare to other cards.

 Desjardins Odyssey Visa Infinite Privilege

-Despite only giving cardholders 10 out of 16 types of insurance, this card gets a full 5 out of 5 from us.
+Despite only giving cardholders 10 out of 16 types of insurance,

 The reason?
 It offers the highest amount of coverage in 8 of the 10 insurance types they offer.

 One thing to keep in mind, however, is that this card does come with two big caveats: